yomguy/DeeFuzzer/README.rst

 Note that you must edit the config file with right parameters before playing.
 You can find an example for a draft XML file in the "example" directory of the source code.

-WARNING: because we need the DeeFuzer to be a very stable streaming process with multiple channel management, the multi-threaded implementation of deefuzzer instances avoids shutting down the process with a CTRL+C.
+WARNING: because we need the DeeFuzzer to be a very stable streaming process with multiple channel management, the multi-threaded implementation of deefuzzer instances avoids shutting down the process with a CTRL+C.
 You have to kill them manually, after a CTRL+Z, making this::